chenxiating/urban-hydro/README.md

 In order to speed up the simulation, the following scripts were written for parallel processing the scripts.

-* 'run_mp_generate_trees.py' - multiprocessing script to generate spanning trees using 'Gibbs.py'
+* 'run_mp_generate_trees.py' - multiprocessing script to generate spanning trees using 'Gibbs.py'.
-* 'run_mp_SWMM_coverage.py' - multiprocessing script to run SWMM simulation with changing green infrastructure coverage
+* 'run_mp_SWMM_coverage.py' - multiprocessing script to run SWMM simulation with changing green infrastructure coverage.
+Output will be in the same folder as the networks.
-* 'run_mp_SWMM_plcmt.py' - multiprocessing script to run SWMM simulation with changing green infrastructure's distance to outlet
+* 'run_mp_SWMM_plcmt.py' - multiprocessing script to run SWMM simulation with changing green infrastructure's distance to outlet.
+Output will be in the same folder as the networks.

 **Important notes:**
 1. 'run_mp_generate_trees.py' will need to be run first to generate networks.